Jia2005/Signup/README.md

 ### [React with CSS](https://github.com/Jia2005/Signup/tree/main/React%20with%20CSS)

 A clean and customizable authentication system built with React and pure CSS.
-Perfect for those who want complete control over their styling without the overhead of a utility framework. 🎛️🎨
+Perfect for those who want complete control over their styling without the overhead of a utility framework.

+(PS: **has firebase setup too**)

 *Why this combo rocks:*